 Multiple Git Repositories: What’s the Best Way to Manage Them?

-In many large projects using Git, a developer needs to work with more code than can be comfortably managed in a single Git repository.
+In many large projects using Git version control, a developer needs to work with more code than can be comfortably managed in a single Git repository.
 Teams have come up with many creative ways to break code into smaller pieces, work on them independently, and then bring it back together into shippable products.
 There has to be a better way!
 Let’s take a look at some of the alternatives.

 Git itself has a built-in way to work with subprojects: submodules.
 A submodule is a way to embed the content of a "foreign" git repository in another one.
 A submodule is locked to a given version of the other project.
 If you need to track a newer version, you'll need to update the submodule, then commit the change in the outer repository.